hemantksingh/messup-learn/Cloud and Infrastructure/AWS/Security.md

 ### Troubleshooting inbound network connectivity

-While accessing your ec2 instance from the browser, if you are get a timeout - it is probably because there is no inbound route defined in your route table or network ACL, however if you get an ERR connection refused: it means you are able to get through to the EC2 instance but it is not serving the requested page.
+While accessing your ec2 instance from the browser, if you are getting a timeout - it is probably because there is no inbound route defined in your route table or network ACL, however if you get an ERR connection refused: it means you are able to get through to the EC2 instance but it is not serving the requested page.

 ### AWS-manged VPN